How to Plant Early Spring Flower Bulbs in Fall

 Snowdrops are one of spring's earliest bloomers.
 These little beauties have a habit of breaking through remnant snow with tiny white flowers.
 Hence the name.

-Crocus are another early spring bloomer that's perfect for creating layers of underlying color around the feet of your tulips and daffodils.
+Crocus is another early spring bloomer perfect for creating layers of underlying color around the feet of your tulips and daffodils.

 How to Plant Spring-Blooming Bulbs